trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 > With a purified understanding, fully mastering himself, relinquishing all sense-objects, released from aversion and craving, solitary, eating lightly, controlling speech, mind, and body, absorbed in deep meditation at all times, calm, impartial, free from the "I" and "mine", from aggression, arrogance, greed, desire, and anger, he is fit for the state of absolute freedom.

-> The thing that, in your delusion, you wish not to do, you will do, even against your will, since your own karma binds you.
+> The thing that, in your delusion, you wish not to do, you will do, even against your will, since your karma binds you.

 ### Appendix